Western Union Supports Earthquake Relief Efforts In Morocco

-Western Union ( ) today announced its response to support the people and communities affected by the devastating earthquake that hit the Al-Haouz region of Moroon Friday, 8 September.
+(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Western Union today announced its response to support the people and communities affected by the devastating earthquake that hit the Al-Haouz region of Moroon Friday, 8 September.

 Western Union is offering zero-fee money transfers to consumers around the world who need to send money to Moroto support their loved ones.